keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 ### ↳ Programs logic
 Before selecting the installation Bundle, let's understand how `Keptn-in-a-box.sh` works and what it will do.

 [keptn-in-a-box.sh](https://github.com/keptn-sandbox/keptn-in-a-box/blob/master/keptn-in-a-box.sh) is the controller.
 Here we have been defining our variables.
 When executing this script, it will download and load the functions defined in [functions.sh](https://github.com/keptn-sandbox/keptn-in-a-box/blob/master/functions.sh).
-Which **⨍ functions** to execute are controled by their **🚦control flags**.
+Which **⨍ functions** to execute are controlled by their **🚦control flags**.
 Now, an **🧩installation Bundle** is the enablement for multiple **control flags**.

 ### 🧩installation Bundles & 🚦control flags
 Now that we have understood the delegation of the program's logic and it's main components, here is a table of the installation Bundles and their respective enabled flags: